GroupCamp/GroupCamp-API/README.md

   a project and add users in that project.
 * track.py shows how to fetch time-logs from the GroupCamp application
+* task.py shows how to fetch informations about some elements in the reporting API (typicaly a task related to a time-log entry)

 ## Interfaces: